 - Thrashing: a process is spending a significant time in paging. - Thrashing results in severe performance problem.
-The process is spending more time in paging than executing. - Cause of thrashing: - The process is not allocated enough frames to hold all the pages currently in active use.
+The process is spending more time in paging than executing.
+Cause of thrashing: - Cause of thrashing. - The process is not allocated enough frames to hold all the pages currently in active use.